 But maybe this is justified, for he doesn’t act, think, or look a day over 62.
 He says the trick is to first fool the brain into thinking it is inside a young body.
 Without fail, for as long as I have known him, he wakes up at 4:30AM every morning and works out with his trainer for a good hour and half on routines meant for men half his age.
 He then brews his own coffee, cooks his own breakfast, and starts the day by replying to his emails and organising the day’s work.
-He also never misses an excuse to play archery or golf or the chance to drop or pick us up from the airport even after all these years.
-Once the body is taken care of, he says he trains his brain by feeding it with interesting new information everyday – he is an avid reader who instilled this grand habit in my siblings and I from an early age.
-He is constantly obsessed with teaching himself the nuances of new technology (his latest obsession is block chain technology), and possesses the curiosity of a young boy – constantly dismantling and reassembling everything around the house – much to my mother’s dismay.
+He also never misses an excuse to play archery or golf or the chance to drop or pick me up from the airport (even after all these years).
+Once the body is taken care of, he says he trains his brain by feeding it with interesting new information every day – he is an avid reader who instilled this grand habit in my siblings and me from an early age.
+He is constantly obsessed with teaching himself the nuances of new technology (his latest obsession is blockchain technology) and possesses the curiosity of a young boy – constantly dismantling and reassembling everything around the house – much to my mother’s dismay.
 And he refuses to retire – taking on more new projects to keep himself busy every day (including but not limited to bee keeping and setting up a carpentry shop for his weekend woodwork projects).

-Over the years I have put together a list of phrases that I’ve had said to me when I turned to him for advice.
-These (often harsh) pieces of wisdom are little nuggets of gold I carry with me everyday – they have helped me see through times of uncertainty, put a smile on my face when I was down, and come as a reality check when I was too stubborn to admit defeat.
+Over the years I have put together a list of phrases that I’ve had said to (or yelled at) me when I turned to him for advice.
+These (often harsh) pieces of wisdom are little nuggets of gold I carry with me every day – they have helped me see through times of uncertainty, put a smile on my face when I was down, and come as a reality check when I was too stubborn to admit defeat.

 But more than anything, it provides a clear understanding of how he views the world, and his philosophy on living one’s best life.